-10. Since the proposed project is being funded by the ADB, it has to comply with ADB's SPS, 2009, in addition to the India's environmental laws and regulations applicable at the national, state and local levels.
+Since the proposed project is being funded by the ADB, it has to comply with ADB's 10.
+SPS, 2009, in addition to the India's environmental laws and regulations applicable at the national, state and local levels.
 The environmental safeguard policy principles embodied in SPS, 2009 aim to avoid adverse impacts on the environment and on affected people or communities; minimize, mitigate and/or compensate for adverse project impacts, if unavoidable; help borrowers to strengthen their safeguard systems and to develop their capacity in managing the environmental and social risks.
-The SPS, 2009 categorizes all projects into 3 environmental categories (A, B or C) based on their potential impacts3.
+The SPS, 2009 categorizes all projects into 3 environmental categories (A, B or C) based on their potential impacts .
 Similarly, ADB's rapid environmental assessment (REA) checklist was used to assess the potential impacts of the construction and development of ASU campus (Annexure-2).
 As explained in Annexure-1, this subproject has been categorized as 'B'.
-Accordingly, this IEE has been prepared to address the potential impacts in line with the requirements for category 'B' projects.
-The IEE was based mainly on baseline data generated on environmental parameters and secondary sources of information and field reconnaissance surveys.
-Stakeholder consultations at ASU site are an integral part of the IEE.
-An EMP outlining the specific environmental measures to be adhered to during implementation of the subproject is included in the IEE.
+Accordingly, this revised IEE has been prepared to address the potential impacts in line with the requirements for category 'B' projects.
+The revised IEE was based mainly on environmental screening of additional 40 Bigha area and secondary sources of information and field reconnaissance surveys.
+Stakeholder consultations at ASU site are an integral part of the revised IEE.
+A revised EMP outlining the specific environmental measures to be adhered to during implementation of the subproject is included in the current version of IEE document.
+This revised EMP will be made part of contract for the selected contractor and will be implemented.